D04: The Role of a Lietime

 DERF: Oh, cool.

-BIT PLAYER: Look, if we were the stars of this production, and I'm saying this as if I were a friend, you should know not to even make eye contact.
+BIT PLAYER: Look, if we were the stars of this production—and I'm saying this as if I were a friend—you should know not to even make eye contact.

 DERF: Alright, I'll just look at the floor and hand you blazing hot liquids.

-OPEN-MOUTH COFFEE LOVER: Speaking of, how long does a guy have to sit here with his mouth open until someone pours coffee in it.
+OPEN-MOUTH COFFEE LOVER: Speaking of, how long does a guy have to sit here with his mouth open until someone pours coffee in it?

-CRAFTY-SERVICES SHIP: Oh, that would be me.
+CRAFTY-SERVICES SHIP: [in a familiar Bargie-esque voice, only more optimistic] Oh, that would be me.

-OPEN-MOUTH COFFEE LOVER: [gulping] Oh, oh, oh, oh, oh, oh, oh, oh.
+COFFEE LOVER: [gulping] Oh, oh, oh, oh, oh, oh, oh, oh.

-CRAFTY-SERVICES SHIP: Wow.
+SHIP: Wow.

-OPEN-MOUTH COFFEE LOVER: Oh, wow, that's good.
+COFFEE LOVER: Oh, wow, that's good.

-CRAFTY-SERVICES SHIP: He drank that up quick.
+SHIP: He drank that up quick!

 DERF: Oh, so the ship is also working Crafty?
 I've never really worked inside of a co-worker before, but okay.

-CRAFTY-SERVICES SHIP: [enthusiastically] I'm on my first day of work.
+SHIP: [enthusiastically] I'm on my first day of work.

 DERF: What's your name, ship?